williavs/talk-button/README.md

 # /TALK-BUTTON/

-A powerful voice-to-text application with OpenAI integration, built with PyQt6.
+A minimalistic voice-to-text desktop application with built with PyQt6.